The previous chapter may be found here.

 Towards the top, the El Rito Formation gives way to the

 Here's a sample of the El Rito Formation from this location.

-Along Forest Road 100 in the north Jemez, the El Rito Formation is hinted at by reddish discoloration in road cuts just below outcrops of the younger Ritito Conglomerate.
-Up slope, one can sometimes find clasts of El Rito sandstone resembling those from the Canones Area.
+The El Rito Formation is not typically well exposed in the Jemez proper, but along Forest Road 100 in the north Jemez, the El Rito Formation is hinted at by reddish discoloration in road cuts just below outcrops of the younger Ritito Conglomerate.
+One can sometimes find clasts of El Rito sandstone resembling those from the Canones Area.

 El Rito Formation.
 36 08.616N 106 31.070W

 Similar poor exposures continue west and south as far as upper Coyote

 Another formation in the Jemez area from about this same time is

 the Galisteo Formation.
 This crops out in only a few locations